 Visualizing the Red Summer is a research hub for the dozens of riots and lynchings that occurred in 1919 known as the Red Summer.
-The site includes a visual timeline of events using primary documents, an interactive map that allows users to look at trends among the riots, and the Red Summer Archive of difficult-to-find primary documents related to the riots, all linked here in blue.
-These photographs, articles, telegrams and court documents are items that I collected from archives across the country, sortable by theme, location and type of document.
+The site includes a visual timeline of events using primary documents, an interactive map that allows users to look at trends among the riots, and the Red Summer Archive of difficult-to-find primary documents related to the riots that I collected, all linked here in blue.
+These photographs, articles, telegrams and court documents are sortable by theme, location and type of document.
 Click the image below to enter the archive, using the ‘Filter By’ and ‘Filter Options’ drop-down menus to examine themes.